ps3dev/ps3dev-docker/readme.txt

    docker build -t ps3dev-docker .

+ Copy the helper script:

+   cp ps3dev-docker.sh /usr/local/bin

  ==================
   How do I use it?
  ==================

+ Use the helper script to run 'make' on the current directory:

+   ps3dev-docker make

- Run 'make' on the current directory:
+ Or, manually run 'make' on the current directory:

    docker run -v `pwd`:/build ps3dev-docker /bin/bash -c "cd /build && make"